Responsible travel

 • Encouraging guests to bring their own reusable water bottles and providing them as necessary.

-• Reusing art equipment and materials as much as possible and avoiding single use items such as wet wipes.
+• Reusing art equipment and materials as much as possible.

-• Using recycled printer cartridges and printing only if absolutely needed.
+• Going paperless and only printing (using recycled printer cartridges) if absolutely needed.

 • Avoiding single use plastic items (e.g. for snacks and picnics during trips).